Aarthy153/30-days-of-Code-Hackerrank/README.md

-# 100-Days-of-Code-FullStackDev
+# 30-Days-of-Code-Hackerrank
-This Repository contains my daily progress and activities on the tenure of 100 Days of Full Stack Development Challenge (April - August)
+This Repository contains my daily progress and activities on the tenure of 30 Days of coding Challenge (August 16 - September 15)